 2. Sans Soleil (Chris Marker, 1983)

-Chris Marker’s peculiar cinematic essay is narrated by a nameless woman that relates the travels of a friend through readings of the letters written while the friend was abroad.
+Chris Marker’s peculiar cinematic is narrated by a nameless woman that relates the travels of a friend through readings of the letters written while the friend was abroad.
 Relaying a journey from Africa to Japan she prefaces each reading with a phrase that will take on deep resonance by the end of the film: “He wrote…”

 Convoluted though it may seem, what follows from this premise is a glorious cinematic experience: a poem masquerading as a fiction while wearing the clothes of a travelogue, in which the traveler is never the one speaking.
 The cinematography juxtaposes intimate slices of life with others pulled from television, documentaries, or the far reaches of film history.